capistrano/passenger/README.md

 $ cap production deploy:restart
 ```

 If you want the task to run at a different point in your deployment, require `capistrano/passenger/no_hook` instead of `capistrano/passenger` and then add your own hook in `config/deploy.rb`.

-When using this gem in this way, you must use `passenger:restart`--the `deploy:restart` alias is not available
+When using this gem in this way, you must use `passenger:restart`--the `deploy:restart` alias is not available.
+Example:

 ``` ruby
 # Capfile